III A Man

 subject to chances.
 Achievements of later born stand in alternatively open and equivalent time.

-b2,12) Overall freedom is the sum of singular freedoms, their combinations and interactions.
+b2,12) Overall freedom is the sum of singular freedoms, their combination and interaction.

 b3,1) Singular freedoms of several persons, acting often in association in the same direction, eg as-